Skip to main content

 rain, sun, no wind

-Aluminum is currently the most commonly used metal when it comes to outdoor furniture frames because many of its intrinsic qualities make it perfect for outdoor living.
-As you can see from the definition, aluminum is lightweight, highly-durable, and it resists rust and moisture damage better than most other metals.
+Aluminum is currently the most commonly used metal in outdoor furniture frames because of its many intrinsic qualities.
+As mentioned, aluminum is lightweight, highly durable, and it resists rust and moisture damage better than most other metals.
 On top of this, aluminum is inexpensive and easy to work with which makes it highly desirable to manufacturers and consumers alike.
 While it’s easy to transport, the one real problem with aluminum is that it is so lightweight that it tends to blow over in the presence of high winds.
-Also, like other metals, aluminum tends to become hot or cold quite easily, and it can become uncomfortable if not covered by shade or some sort of fabric cushioning.
+Also, like other metals, the surface of aluminum products tends to become hot or cold easily, and it can become uncomfortable if not covered by shade or some sort of fabric cushioning.

 Stainless Steel